bigdoods/AEC-APIs/README.md

 # AEC-APIs
-A collective list of APIs for web development in the AEC industries.
+A collective list of APIs for web development in the Architecture Engineering Construction and Operations industries.

 A user friendly view for the APIs can be [found here].(http://aec-apis-app.user.project.bimlauncher.com/)

+The purpose of the repository is to provide developers with a resource to view industry specific APIs in one place.

 Contributing guide is coming soon.